coderlawa/milestoneOne/README.md

 I used the Lighthouse Google Chrome Developer Tool to perform tests on performance, accessibility, best practices of the website.

+* see the final lighthouse test results below

 ![Light House - Desktop](docs/lighthouse-desktop.png)

 ![Light House - Mobile](docs/lighthouse-mobile.png)

+## Conclusion

+The project was visited from a wide range of browsers from different devices in order to extensively test its responsiveness and I am glad to report its has been a huge success so far.
+I hope you also find the website fun to navigate and interact with and if you wish to actually reach out to me, send a message here - <strong> tom.ogun@icloud.com

+## Acknowledgement

+I want to thank;

+Graeme Taylor - my mentor on this Code Institute programme for providing me with resources to make my experiece better.

+Manuel Romero - my tutor for directing to me to all the personnel available to me during my learning.